Ten Senses Africa

 Pakka Fairtrade partner since:

 Number of farmers:

 About Ten Senses Africa

 Ten Senses Africa has come a long way since its inception, from a small factory in Lukenya in eastern Kenya to today’s state-of-the-art processing facility in the Export Processing Zone on the outskirts of the capital, Nairobi.
-The modern high-tech factory now employs around 450 people (80% of whom are female) and can crack and process around 10 tons of nuts per day.
+The modern high-tech factory now employs around 450 people (80% of whom are female) and can crack and process around 10 tons of nuts a day.